fishnal/aws-notes/database-fundamentals/1 - ddb.md

 Services for NoSQL databases/key-value stores
 - Look up data via primary key or through indexes
 - High performance, single-digit ms latency
-- Storage automatically grows, so you don't have to scale i
+- Storage automatically grows, so you don't have to scale it
+- Reads/Writes slow down as table gets larger

 Pricing is based on
 - Amount of storage